The Break Fast Show #959

-PLUS in Mark’s Morning Monologue: This is NOT normal.
+PLUS in Mark’s Morning Monologue: The inevitability of change.

 Join host Mark Anthony LIVE for The Break Fast Show – the ONLY daily LiveStream built exclusively for demolition, construction, and equipment fanatics worldwide.